 What is Zalando?

 Founded in 2008 by Robert Gentz and David Schneider, Zalando is a German multinational fashion e-commerce giant.
-The company’s name came from the combination of American shoe retailer Zappos and German online marketplace Alando.
+The company’s name was derived from the combination of the American shoe retailer Zappos and the German online marketplace Alando.
 Zalando was created to bring the latest fashion trends to its customers.
 The company’s extensive portfolio now includes apparel, accessories, and home goods, spans 23 countries, and serves more than 14 million active customers.

 2008 – 2010